knightc0de/urfile_/README.md

-# 🧠 Urfile_ is a command line file Analyzer tool for windows.
+# 🧠 Urfile_ is a command line file Analyzer tool.

 ## Features